 A well-optimized email must be clean and simple to look great on smartphones.

-When it comes to email marketing, it all boils down to personalization and knowing your audience.
+When it comes to email marketing strategies, it all boils down to personalization and knowing your audience.

 With that said, your “go-to” strategies may be completely different from another marketer who has an entirely different list of subscribers.
 Top-performing emails tend to be value-based emails that include a screenshot of a video and link to a landing page with a video offering tips to help them succeed.